nerc-project/nerc-docs/docs/get-started/allocation/adding-a-project.md

 ![Project](images/coldfront-project.png)

-On clicking the "Add a project" button will show interface like below:
+Clicking on the "Add a project" button will show the interface below:

 ![Add A Project](images/coldfront-add-a-project.png)